 Philip Geary has convened the MLT NZ Gold Guitar Awards Committee for 22 years and been a committee member for 25 years.
 Prior to this Philip and his wife Jackie were keen spectators at the NZ Gold Guitar Awards and then became members of the Gore Country Music Club.
 Philip completed a five-year apprenticeship in Invercargill as a fitter/turner.
 This led to a career as an engineer having 14 years on merchant ships worldwide achieving a ranking of Chief Engineer.
 After marrying wife Jackie, Jackie joined Philip at sea for three years.
 Philip was born in Winton and the oldest of seven siblings.
 He returned to Winton after his career at sea, then shifting to Mataura and working as an engineer at the Mataura Freezing Works.
-Phillip will be retiring in January 2020 from the Mataura Freezing Works and will continue his involvement with Country Music.
+Phillip retired in January 2020 from the Mataura Freezing Works and continues his involvement with country music.

 Julie Mitchell is the president of the Gore Country Music Club and a trustee of the New Zealand Songwriter’s Trust.
 Julie’s early career was with the banking industry and she has 22 years in the real estate industry.
 Julie was educated at St Peters College and her and husband Ron have three daughters.
 Julie has a passion for Gore and Country Music and is keen to see the district thrive economically and New Zealand Country Music Festival contributing to that success.